MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 <!-- ====================================================================== -->
 ## Before you begin

-To test out the completed extension that you are building in this tutorial, download the source code from the [MicrosoftEdge-Extensions-Demos repo > extension-getting-started-part1](https://github.com/MicrosoftEdge/MicrosoftEdge-Extensions-Demos/tree/master/extension-getting-started-part1/part1).<!-- changing master to main doesn't work 5/19/2022 -->  The source code has been updated from Manifest V2 to Manifest V3.
+To test out the completed extension that you are building in this tutorial, download the source code from the [MicrosoftEdge-Extensions-Demos repo > extension-getting-started-part1](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part1/part1).
+The source code has been updated from Manifest V2 to Manifest V3.

 <!-- ====================================================================== -->